-I recently got a chance to chat with top-notch fit pro – Melissa Tucker.
+I recently got a chance to chat with a top-notch fit pro – Melissa Tucker.
 Melissa Tucker is a professional global fitness athlete and renowned health coach.
 I asked her about all of it – putting her on the spot at times with a few tricky, overarching questions but she definitely came through!
-If you are looking for some sound advice on how to get your at-home program started and keep it going even on-the-go then check out this Melissa Tucker interview below!
+If you are looking for some sound advice on how to get your at-home program started and keep it going even on the go then check out this Melissa Tucker interview below!

 Can you tell us how you got started?

 “I grew up athletic.
 I played national volleyball and at a pretty high level of basketball but when it came time for university I chose to study fashion and marketing.
 I ended up working and living overseas in China for about three years producing fashion shows and lost connection with fitness.

 I kind of describe it as I was “skinny fat.”
 Like yes, I fit the model size but I had no energy, I didn’t feel like myself, I didn’t sleep right, [and] I didn’t eat right.